Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

 • acute and chronic cholecystitis;

-• violations of the outflow of bile;
+• disturbances in the outflow of bile;

 • acute and chronic pancreatitis;